 Goal Setting, Risk Taking and Learning to Be Prepared

-As many of our patients know Dr. Werts was an avid mountaineer and traveled to five continents and scaled numerous mountain peaks.
 It is a sport that requires physical and mental conditioning as well as thorough attention to detailed preparation.
-One learns a lot about themselves when planning and particpating in a climb.
+One learns a lot about themselves when planning and participating in a climb.

 Recognizing that these experiences could be teaching moments for young people, a patient asked Dr. Werts to share his stories and pictures with her third grade class in La Crescenta in 1999.
 More than 20 class lectures later Dr. Werts still enjoys sharing his experiences with young students.